jolynnn8D/matomo-plugins/UserFlow/docs/index.md

 flow tree is rendered using the amCharts library.
 The view is then rendered by the Controller, which is called upon when a Report tries to retrieve its UI (i.e when you click on a particular Report in the Matomo interface).

+#### Specifications

+The plugin currently defaults to tracking for the last 100 visitors and records up to 30 actions performed by the visitors.
+This configuration is what is more suitable for the UI in most cases.
+To modify any of these configurations, change the class attributes in the `UserFlow/API.php` file.
+`$MAX_ACTION_STEPS` => number of URL actions by each visitor to track (note that refreshing is counted as one action)
+`$MAX_VISITORS` => numbers of visitors to track e.g last 100
+`$GROUPED_NODES` => by setting this to true, refreshing a page while staying on the same URL will be collapsed into one node.

 ## 3. Implementation